Lokgic/diss-repo/src/weight-chapter.md

 To codify this finding, let us f

+# The Pragmatic Maxim Revisited

+As Peirce points out, when we have perfect information, evidential weight becomes a non-issue, so while it is important to account for Popper's paradox, it ultimately obscure what's truly at stake, for rarely if ever do we have ideal evidence for any substantive hypothesis.

+Recall Peirce's characterization of the weight of evidence: it represents a certain recalcitrant state of belief  in our degrees of belief that makes a practical difference. makes it insensitive to future experience, and the second is that it provides a justification for refusal to assign a definite degree to a belief. .

 ## The Resiliency of HOR

-Peirce points out that the increase in evidential weight is associated with a certain *stability* of the degree of belief of the hypothesis in question.
-If I have in front of me an urn  where  is the proportion of black and  the proportion of white balls.
-If I randomly draw 2 balls from it with replacement and find one ball for each color, my intuitive estimate of  - call it  - would sensibly be somewhere around .
-But it should also be intuitively clear that the weight of the evidence for this belief is light.
-It would be irrational for me to fixate on this estimate : if I sample two more balls from the urn and they are both black, it would make sense for me to raise  considerably to .
-Thus,  is extremely *unstable* in light of new evidence.
+If I have in front of me an urn $U_{\theta}$ where $\theta$ is the true proportion of black ball and $1-\theta$ for white balls.
+If I randomly draw 2 balls from it with replacement and find one ball for each color, my intuitive estimate of $\theta$ - call it $\hat{\theta}$ should sensibly be somewhere around 0.5 - if challenged, I can justify by appealing to MLE, discussed in a previous section.
+But it should also be intuitively clear that the evidence does not carry much *weight*.
+It would be irrational for me to fixate on $0.5$ - at this stage, I should take heed to future experience: if I sample two more balls from the urn and they are both black, it would make sense for me to revise my opinion on $\hat{\theta}$ rather considerably, possibly to $3/4$ .
+Thus, when $n=2$, $\hat{\theta}$ is extremely *unstable* in light of new evidence.

-But suppose I continue to sample from  for 996 more times.
-Out of the total 1000 draws, 500 are black.
-At this point a sensible  would be back to around .
-Suppose, as in the previous paragraph, I draw two more black balls.
-Now, it certainly would not make sense to raise it to  - as a matter fact, it seems plausible not to raise it at all.
-This point  is much more *stable*.
+But suppose I continue to sample from $U_{\theta}$ for 996 more times.
+At the end, out of the total 1000 draws, 500 turns out to be black.
+At this point, the sensible thing to do is to bring $\hat{\theta}$ back to $1/2$.
+Suppose, as in the previous paragraph, I draw two additional samples again and they both turn out to be black.
+Now, it certainly would not make sense to raise it to $3/4$ - as a matter fact, it seems plausible not to raise it at all.
+This shows that the stability given by the weight of evidence depends on both the amount evidence we currently have, and the amount of new information we have to consider.

-The intuition here is that the increase in the amount of evidence, expressed here in terms of the number of samples, corresponds to the increase of stability of the estimate.
 Skyrm has introduced a notion called the *resiliency* to capture this intuition sense of stability.
 Roughly speaking, resiliency is a function of the variability of one's degrees of belief in light of new evidence.
 The basic idea is similar to statistical robustness: a partial belief is resilient if its degree tends not to change drastically in light of additional evidence, and is insensitive to outliers.
-Using the Keynesian terminology introduced earlier, a partial belief with a high degree of resiliency could be understood as one relative to which evidence tends to be probabilistically irrelevant.
+Using the Keynesian notion of relevance, a partial belief with a high degree of resiliency could be understood as one relative to which evidence tends to be less conditionally relevant, if at all.

 As a way to gauge resiliency, Skyrm suggests that we can engage in counterfactual reflections regarding what would happen if some evidence were to emerge.
-The resiliency of current belief would manifest itself as "a reluctance to change."[@causationandconditional, 707] Regarding Popper's paradox, Skyrm argues that what the ideal evidence changes is the probability of heads on toss , but the resiliency of its probability at
+The resiliency of current belief would manifest itself as "a reluctance to change."[@causationandconditional, 707] Regarding Popper's paradox, for instance, Skyrm argues that what the ideal evidence changes is not the probability of heads , but the resiliency of its probability at $1/2$.

 Skyrm has not spelled this out, but it is easy to demonstrate the difference in resiliency ideal evidence makes with the statistical tools already presented.
 Again let  be the coin will land a head on  toss, and  be its probability.
 We model  under ignorance state, weak evidence state, and ideal evidence state as, respectively,  and , and model the data gathering process as  where  for heads and  otherwise.
 Let us consider three counterfactual scenarios:

 1. $X_1,…X_{5}$, where $\sum_{i=1}^{10000}X_i = 5$
 2. $X_1,…X_{20}$, where $\sum_{i=1}^{20}X_i = 20$
 3. $X_1,…X_{100}$, where $\sum_{i=1}^{100}X_i = 100$